kengz/openai_lab/source/includes/_AGENTS.md

 The parameter `e` > 0 is  a constant added onto the error to prevent experiences with error 0 never being sampled. `alpha` controls how spiked the distribution is.
 The lower `alpha` the closer to unform the distribution is. `alpha` = 0 corresponds to uniform random sampling.

-This has the effect of drawing more from experiences that the learning algorithm doesn't perform well on, i.e. the experiences from which is has most to learn.
-The size of the memory is bounded as in LinearMemoryWithForgetting.

 ```json
 "dqn": {
     "Memory": "PrioritizedExperienceReplay",